Why we like Armenia

 - The Geghard Monastery has occupied its site since the fourth century, and the existing churches, all magnificently carved, date from the 13th century.

 - Journey to Goris, a town that has changed little since it was first planned by a 19th century German architect.
-There are cave dwellings nearby.
+There are also cave dwellings to explore nearby.

-- The largest lake in the Caucasus, Lake Sevan is 43 miles long and much admired for its beautiful setting, pure waters and delicious fish.
+- Visit the largest lake in the Caucasus, Lake Sevan, which is 43 miles long and much admired for its beautiful setting, pure waters and delicious fish.

 Beyond the ordinary